 Our food systems are full of single-use plastics and we want to break this cycle.

 Plastics are toxic for our planet as they do not biodegrade, creating tonnes of plastic waste leading to the accumulation of microplastics in our water, soil and ultimately our food.

 Did you know 29% of plastic found in UK shops is either difficult or impossible to recycle*.

 We believe in giving power to the community to create their own food systems, without having to rely on the highly polluting practices of larger food corporations, as an important step in the transition towards healthier and sustainable living for everyone.
 The aim is not only to teach about the havoc that single use plastics wreak on our planet but also to share solutions to create a space where wisdom can be offered and received in equal measure.
 Do you live in the Poplar area and want to be involved or know any local low waste champions?

 Why not send us an email or message us on Instagram?
 Keep up to date by following our Plastic Free Poplar facebook page.

-Local schools, Lansbury Lawrence and Manorfield Primary are learning about the impact of single-use plastics.
-They will share how they can help and create an art exhibition in Chrisp Street Market to highlight the plastic pollution problem and raise awareness in the community.
+Local schools, Lansbury Lawrence and Manorfield Primary learnt about the impact of single-use plastics.
+They have shared how they can help and created an art exhibition in Chrisp Street Market to highlight the plastic pollution problem and raise awareness in the community.